Letters: I’m a Muslim woman – France’s latest clothing ban makes no sense

 We have nobody to blame for Tory incompetence but ourselves

 We’re all now wedded to the reality of what happens when an inept, venal, and blatantly self-interested bunch of politicians are left to hold power over us for 13 or so consecutive years.
-We mock their desperate attempts to lay the blame for all our woes at the previous Labour regime and their ability to delude themselves that things are looking up.
+We mock their desperate attempts to lay the blame for all our woes on the previous Labour regime and their ability to delude themselves that things are looking up.

-The letter from Paul Atkins epitomises our growing exasperation with the length of time they’ve ruled us and while 13 plus years is a long time there is little point in pretending somehow we’ve had a series of Tory governments forced upon this country like some immovable dictatorship.
-We voted them in, time and time again, like dogs endlessly returning to their vomit a gullible electorate have put them back in power.
+The letter from Paul Atkins epitomises our growing exasperation with the length of time they’ve ruled us and, while 13 plus years is a long time, there is little point in pretending that somehow we’ve had a series of Tory governments forced upon this country like some immovable dictatorship.
+We voted them in, time and time again, like dogs endlessly returning to their vomit, a gullible electorate has put them back in power.

-If Labour can’t pull it off this time having been presented with an open goal, I suspect the world will regard the British public as an even greater laughingstock than our hideous government.
+If Labour can’t pull it off this time having been presented with an open goal, I suspect the world will regard the British public as an even greater laughing stock than our hideous government.

 Steve Mackinder